harrycresswell/harry/site/content/articles/design-system-methodoloy.md

 description: "Using design system methodology will make you a better designer.
 In this piece you’ll learn some key methods to help you design in systems"
 ---

-Using design system methodology will make you a better designer.
-If design is all about problem solving, then solving problems becomes a whole lot easier when you have a process in place.
+{{< intro >}}Using design system methodology will make you a better designer.
+If design is all about problem solving, then solving problems becomes a whole lot easier when you have a process in place.{{< /intro >}}

 There are certain methods and ways of thinking, which are fundamental in the design system process, and having a clear understanding of these methods will help you build robust UI design systems.